-- 1) Chemical Spray shall not be deployed as a compliance technique for a person who is passively or verbally non-compliant.
-Active resistance/active aggression shall be required. - 2) Chemical Spray shall never be used as a punitive measure. - Officers should never spray from a pressurized can directly into a subject's eyes from a close distance due to the potential for eye injury as a result of the pressurized stream.
-Officers should never spray directly into a subject's eyes from closer than three feet or the distance recommended by the manufacturer of the spray (whichever is shorter) unless deadly force would be justified. - 4) Officers shall consider alternatives to chemical spray when attempting to control a subject in a crowded-enclosed area due to the innocent overspray that may cause the onset of panic. - 5) Officers shall consider alternatives to chemical spray when the event is inside a building, particularly where the building has a closed-ventilation system due to the potential impact on innocent persons who may have to be evacuated (temporarily) from the locations. - 6) Once control is gained, officers should as soon as practicable provide for the decontamination of the subject. - 7) If the person shows any signs of physical distress or does not recover in a reasonable amount of time, officers should immediately direct an emergency medical response and render first-aid at the degree for which they are trained.
+- 1) Chemical Spray should not be deployed as a compliance technique for a person who is passively or verbally non-compliant.
+Active resistance/active aggression should be required. - 2) Chemical Spray should never be used as a punitive measure. - 3) Deputies should never spray from a pressurized can directly into a subject's eyes from a close distance due to the potential for eye injury as a result of the pressurized stream.
+Deputies should never spray directly into a subject's eyes from closer than 3 feet or the distance recommended by the manufacturer of the spray (whichever is less) unless deadly force would be justified. - 4) Deputies should consider alternatives to chemical spray when attempting to control a subject in a crowded-enclosed area due to the innocent over-spray that may cause the onset of panic. - 5) Deputies should consider alternatives to chemical spray when the event is inside a building, particularly where the building has a closedventilation system due to the potential impact on innocent persons who may have to be evacuated (temporarily) from the locations.

+- 6) Once control is gained, deputies should as soon as practicable provide for the decontamination of the subject if possible, and safe to do so. - 7) If the person shows any signs of physical distress or does not recover in a reasonable amount of time, deputies should immediately direct an emergency medical response and render first aid at the degree for which they are trained.